 I’ve listed a few of them below for you to browse over!

 I lived in Melbourne for 5 months from February to July.
-I experienced varying sides to the weather in Melbourne during those months, which have instilled in me an idea of the best time to travel to Melbourne.
+I experienced varying sides to the weather in Melbourne during those months, which instilled in me an idea of the best time to travel to Melbourne.

 If you want warm weather and less chance of rain, then you want to visit between November and March.
 This is the Australian summer, and temperatures in Melbourne will be in the 30s most days.